Original CNIC Mandatory For Casting Vote: ECP - UrduPoint

 Original CNIC Mandatory For Casting Vote: ECP

-He Election Commission of Pakistan (ECP) on Monday advised people to bring their Computerized National Identity Card (CNIC) to cast a vote on Election Day
+The Election Commission of Pakistan (ECP) has advised people to bring their Computerized National Identity Card (CNIC) to cast vote on the election day

-ISLAMABAD, (UrduPoint / Pakistan Point News - 5th Feb, 2024) The Election Commission of Pakistan (ECP) on Monday advised people to bring their Computerized National Identity Card (CNIC) to cast a vote on Election Day.
+ISLAMABAD, (UrduPoint / Pakistan Point News - 7th Feb, 2024) The Election Commission of Pakistan (ECP) has advised people to bring their Computerized National Identity Card (CNIC) to cast vote on the election day.

 No other document including a copy of CNIC, passport and driving license would be acceptable for casting a vote.

-The commission further said anyone having an expired CNIC can cast his/her vote.
+The commission further said anyone having an expired CNIC can cast his/her votes.

 Recent Stories